 Accomplished teachers show students how to use technology critically and effectively because their interaction with it influences how they process information and communicate with others.
 Voice, demeanor, and their relationship to other individuals change based on the means and modes of communication that students employ.
-Teachers might have students engage in different interpersonal exchanges so they become as adept communicating face-to-face as they are through cyber space.
+Teachers might have students engage in different interpersonal exchanges so they become as adept communicating face-to-face as they are in virtual spaces.
 Each setting offers students a form of immediacy they need to negotiate, be it the rapid relay of information during text messaging or the changing expression of body language during personal conversations.

 Accomplished teachers address the responsibilities as well as the advantages of technological literacy by discussing the ramifications of sharing and exchanging information digitally.
 They consistently advocate safe and ethical ways of using technological resources.
 Throughout instruction, teachers remain sensitive to their students' varying levels of technological proficiency, understanding that their experiences and opportunities to engage with technology may differ.
 Teachers take these differences into consideration when planning lessons that involve the use of existing or emerging digital tools.
 They may vary the technologies they employ during different activities.
 For example, to share school news, students might create a digital newsletter, deliver the news over an electronic broadcast, or create videos to document school and community events.
 The method used would reflect students' needs as well as school resources.
-Accomplished teachers act as positive role models for their students and for their colleagues by sharing their knowledge of emerging technologies.
-They know that the effective use of tools such as interactive white boards, student response systems, document cameras, and personal electronic devices has the potential to engage students and augment instruction.
-Similarly, they understand that assistive technologies such as voice recognition software and sound amplification systems can be used to adapt materials and activities to meet the needs of individual students.
-Accomplished teachers learn from, and teach their colleagues about, the ways that these technologies can help differentiate instruction and maximize student learning.